 From its studio in Barcelona, Halley Accessories creates its marvellously minimalistic designs.
-Within the brand’s helmet stand, wall rack and hanger it effortless combines utility with an understated, yet eye-catching design.
+Within the brand’s helmet stand, wall rack and hanger, utility is effortlessly combined with an understated, yet eye-catching design.
 Equally so, high-quality materials with excellent craftsmanship.

 As riders, the team at Halley are acutely aware of the allure of moto-inspired decor.
 More so the venerated status that is given to riders’ motorcycle helmets – first or second (interchangeably) only to a biker’s leather jacket.